Bridging Loans and Finance

 There are two different types of bridging loans.
 These are open bridging loans and closed bridging loans.

-An open bridging loan has no specific date by which time it needs to be paid off.
+An open bridging loan has no specific date by which it must be repaid.
 However, the majority of lenders would expect you to pay off this loan within 12 months.
 Some lenders may offer an extended repayment period.

 On the other hand, a closed bridging loan means you will have a fixed date by which you need to repay your loan.
 In most cases, this date will be determined by when you know you will have the funds available to pay it back, such as when the sale of your house has successfully gone through.

-Generally speaking, a closed bridge loan is often cheaper than an open bridge loan due to the fact there is less flexibility in terms of repayment.
+Generally speaking, a closed bridge loan is often cheaper than an open bridge loan because there is less flexibility in terms of repayment.

 If you decide to take out a bridging loan, your lender will place a ‘charge’ against your property.
 If you fail to repay your bridging loan, this means that the lender can take the repayment from the property sale.

 If you do not have any other loans tied up in your property, this is considered to be a first charge bridging loan.
 This may be the case if you own the property outright.
-If you fail to repay the loan, and the property is then sold to cover the debt, the bridging loan lender will then receive the repayment first.
+Should you be unable to repay the loan, and the property is then sold to cover the debt, the bridging loan lender will then receive the repayment first.

 If you have one or multiple loans against your property, like a mortgage, this is considered to be a second charge bridging loan.
 This means that if you fail to repay your bridging loan and the property is sold to cover the debt, the mortgage provider will be repaid first and the bridging loan lender will receive its repayment afterward.